Review of approximations for the exchange-correlation energy in density-functional theory: Semiempirical dispersion corrections and nonlocal van der Waals density functionals

 We will only describe the last version of the VV functionals, i.e. the VV10 nonlocal correlation functional~\cite{VydVoo-JCP-10b}.
 In this functional, the correlation kernel is taken as

 where $r_{12} = |\b{r}_2 - \b{r}_1|$ is the interelectronic distance, $\beta$ is a constant determining the local (delta-distribution) part of the kernel, and the function $g$ is defined as

 In Eq.~(\ref{grR}), $\omega_0(\b{r}) = \sqrt{\omega_\text{g}(\b{r})^2 + \frac{\omega_\text{p}(\b{r})^2}{3}}$ involves the square of the local plasma frequency $\omega_\text{p}(\b{r})^2 = 4 \pi \rho(\b{r})$ and the square of the local band gap $\omega_\text{g}(\b{r})^2 = C |\nabla \rho(\b{r}) |^4/\rho(\b{r})^4$ where $C$ is an adjustable parameter controlling the large-$r_{12}$ asymptotic dispersion coefficients, and $\kappa(\b{r})=b \; k_\text{F}(\b{r})^2/\omega_\text{p}(\b{r})$ where $k_\text{F}(\b{r}) = (3\pi^2 \rho(\b{r}))^{1/3}$ is the local Fermi wave vector and $b$ is an adjustable parameter controlling the short-range damping of the large-$r_{12}$ asymptote.
-As expected for dispersion interactions, in the large-$r_{12}$ limit, $\phi^\text{VV10}(\b{r}_1,\b{r}_2)$ behaves as $1/r_{12}^6$
+As expected for dispersion interactions, in the large-$r_{12}$ limit, $\phi^\text{VV10}(\b{r}_1,\b{r}_2)$ behaves as $1/r_{12}^6$:

 The constant $\beta = (3/b^2)^{3/4}/16$ is chosen to make $E^\text{nl}_\c[\rho]$ vanish in the uniform density limit, leaving thus this limit unchanged when $E^\text{nl}_\c[\rho]$ is added to another density functional.
-The adjustable parameters $C \approx 0.009$ and $b \approx 6$ are found by optimization on $C_6$ dispersion coefficients and on weak intermolecular interaction energies, respectively, the precise values depending on which exchange-correlation functional the VV10 correction is added to.
+The adjustable parameters $C \approx 0.009$ and $b \approx 6$ are found by optimization of $C_6$ dispersion coefficients and of weak intermolecular interaction energies, respectively, the precise values depending on which exchange-correlation functional the VV10 correction is added to.

-Non local van der Waals density functionals are necessarily more computationally expensive than semiempirical dispersion corrections.
+Nonlocal van der Waals density functionals are necessarily more computationally expensive than semiempirical dispersion corrections.
 However, they have the advantage of being less empirical and, since they are functionals of the density, of impacting directly on the electronic structure of the system.
 The VV10 nonlocal functional has been incorporated in a number of recently developed exchange-correlation functionals, for example: \begin{itemize} \item The $\omega$B97X-V exchange-correlation functional~\cite{MarHea-PCCP-14}, based on the $\omega$B97X range-separated hybrid [Eq.~(\ref{ExcwB97X})] with reoptimized linear coefficients in Eq.~(\ref{gx}) with polynomial degree $m=2$ and in Eqs.~(\ref{gcud}) and~(\ref{gcss}) with polynomial degree $m=1$, as well as reoptimized VV10 parameters $C=0.01$ and $b=6.0$;

 \item The $\omega$B97M-V exchange-correlation functional~\cite{MarHea-JCP-16}, based on the $\omega$B97X range-separated hybrid [Eq.~(\ref{ExcwB97X})] but with more general and combinatorially optimized meta-GGA exchange and correlation enhancement factors and the same VV10 parameters $C=0.01$ and $b=6.0$ as in $\omega$B97X-V. \end{itemize}